 One of the workers will meet with you regularly to guide you during your time at L'Abri and discuss personal issues with you.

 All visitors are expected to help with the practical tasks involved in living in community, for example, gardening, cooking, and cleaning.
 We view this aspect as an integral part of your experience here.

 The mid-day meal is a time where lively discussions take place over the table.
 It is the moment when community life comes together as we prepare and serve the meal together, discuss questions at length, and learn as we listen to one another.

 Most of the accommodation is in dormitories of 8–10 people per room, but we also have some limited space for married couples and families.

 There is no wireless internet facility for visitors at the Manor.
-There is an internet computer terminal that visitors can use for a small charge, but access is limited to evenings and days off.
+There is an internet computer terminal that visitors can use, but access is limited to evenings and days off.
 You may like to bring your smartphone or laptop as you can use them to access the audio lecture library via a local wireless network in the study room.
-However, we have a policy that their use is for study only, and discourage watching movies, playing video games or accessing the internet using such devices.
+However, we ask you to use them for study only, and discourage watching movies, playing video games or accessing the internet using such devices.
 We are not against technology but want to provide a place where people can step back and think about important life questions and we find the distractions of modern technology unhelpful for that purpose.

-We are located in the beautiful countryside of Hampshire about 50 miles southwest of London in the village of Greatham (pronounced "grettam").
+We are located in the beautiful Hampshire countryside about 50 miles southwest of London in the village of Greatham (pronounced "grettam").

 The Manor House

 INT+44 1420 538436